samarsha/sarahmarshall.name/_drafts/visualizing-quantum-state-with-qsharp.md

 Let's take this idea---printing a snapshot of the quantum state at specific points---and run with it.
 We can call `DumpMachine` continuously, after every step, and animate the transitions between states.
-We can remember all of the previous states and show them in a timeline so you can jump back and forth, making it easy to compare the quantum state at any two points in time.
+We can also remember all of the previous states and show them in a timeline so you can jump back and forth, making it easy to compare the quantum state at any two points in time.

 ![Animated demo of the state visualizer]({% link /assets/state-visualizer/demo.gif %})